 With Latvia's accession to the EU, Latvijas Banka became a subscriber of the capital of the ECB.
-In accordance with the Statute of the ESCB and of the ECB, Latvijas Banka's ECB capital key is calculated on the basis of Latvia's population and gross domestic product data.
-The NCB capital keys are adjusted every five years or at shorter intervals depending on changes in the number of the EU Member States.
-Since 1 January 2014 Latvijas Banka's ECB capital key is 0.2821%, equivalent to 30 537 thousand euro.
+In accordance with the Statute of the ESCB and of the ECB, the weighting assigned to Latvijas Banka in the ECB capital subscription key is calculated on the basis of Latvia's population and gross domestic product data.
+The weightings assigned to the NCBs in the ECB's capital subscription key are adjusted every five years or at shorter intervals depending on changes in the number of the EU Member State NCBs that contribute to the ECB's capital.
+Since 1 January 2014 Latvijas Banka's weighting in the ECB's capital key was 0.2821%, equivalent to 30 537 thousand euro; however, on 1 January 2019, the weightings of NCBs in the ECB's capital subscription key were adjusted, therefore Latvijas Banka's weighting in the ECB capital subscription key decreased to 0.2731%, equivalent to 29 563 thousand euro.